Faver Dykes State Park: Camp, paddle, fish near historic St. Augustine

 In March, a busy travel season for snowbirds along I-95, we found almost half of the campsites were vacant, strongly suggesting that this may not be a hard campground to book at any time of year.

 Faver-Dykes State Park, 1000 Faver-Dykes Road, St. Augustine FL 32086.
-Thirty RV or tent campsites in a shady hardwood hammock with natural buffers between most sites.
-Each campsite has water, electric, fire ring, grill and picnic table.
-ADA accessible hot showers and restrooms and dump station available.
-Day-use Admission: $5 /vehicle.
-Camping fee: $18 per night plus $7 daily utility fee.
-Utility fee does not apply to tent camping.
-Pets are OK and alcohol is permitted within the confines of your campsite.
-For Reservations up to 11 months in advance for Florida residents, 10 months in advance for non-residents, go to reserve.floridastateparks.org
+30 RV or tent campsites in a shady hardwood hammock with natural buffers between most sites.
+All sites have water & electric, fire ring, grill and picnic table.
+ADA accessible hot showers and restrooms.
+Dump station.
+Day-use Admission: $5/vehicle.
+Camping fee: $18 plus $7 daily utility fee.
+(Utility fee does not apply to tents.)
+Pets OK and alcohol permitted at your campsite.
+Reservations up to 11 months in advance for Florida residents, 10 months in advance for non-residents at reserve.floridastateparks.org

 Things to do near Faver-Dykes State Park